theunicornguild/can-you-remember/04_show_cards_in_grid/04_card_state_and_event.md

-Now that we created the card from the back, when the card is clicked nothing happens...
+Now that we created our cards all facing down, when the card is clicked nothing happens...

 This is because the clicking event is not handled therefore we will have to use two new features of react, events and states